symfony-cli/symfony-cli/CONTRIBUTING.md

 Every other repository is mostly independent and it is highly unlikely that you would need to have a look at them.
 However, in the eventuality where you would have to, here is the description of each repository scope:
-- `symfony-cli/phpstore` is a independent library in charge of the PHP installations discovery and the logic to match a specific version to a given version constraint.
+- `symfony-cli/phpstore` is an independent library in charge of the PHP installations discovery and the logic to match a specific version to a given version constraint.
-- `symfony-cli/console` is a independent library created to ease the process of Go command-line application.
+- `symfony-cli/console` is an independent library created to ease the process of Go command-line application.
 This library has been created with the goal of mimicking the look and feel of the Symfony Console for the end-user.
 - `symfony-cli/terminal` is a wrapper around the Input and Output in a command